 It’s been proven that organizational culture is important for business performance, especially when it comes to revenue growth, productivity, net income, creativity, and employee retention.
 Happy employees heavily impact performance on all parameters, but while many thrive and feel more productive working from home, there are things that the home office limits.
 For new employees especially it might feel difficult to either get started or get things done without people around them that they can ask for help - or that will quickly notice if they’re struggling or in need of assistance.

 With the pandemic, many of us got used to working together, separately, with home offices and multiple hours spent in virtual meetings.
 But while many may be thriving working remotely and feel like they’re more productive this way, there are aspects of work life that benefit from a physical presence in the office.
-An argument for not turning to exclusive remote work is the collaboration among teams.
+An argument for not turning to exclusive remote work is that some employees may experience losing overview of their tasks and find it difficult to structure their time, while another argument is that it can effect the collaboration among teams.
 When working from home, every single interaction needs to be done through text or a virtual meeting, meaning that a lot of the everyday coffee break conversations are lost.
 These informal interactions may not initially be missed, but in fact the little day-to-day chitchats with your colleagues not only bring a smile to your face, it also increases job satisfaction.

 Reinforce the common purpose